-Playing Fields
+Playing fields

-The Playing Field has a total of ten sports pitches situated on an amenity grassland area in the centre of the site.
+The playing field has a total of ten sports pitches situated on an amenity grassland area in the centre of the site.
 There are:

-- Three "Little League" football pitches - Three full size football pitches - Three pitches that can be used for either Adult or little league football - One Australian Rules Football pitch (summer months)
+- Three "Little League" football pitches - Three full size football pitches - Three pitches that can be used for either adult or Little League football - One Australian Rules Football pitch (Summer months)

 A trim trail was installed around the perimeter of the park in 2005 funded by a grant from the Norlands Foundation.
 The trim trail is 1km in length.
+In addition in 2016 a new outdoor gym was installed in consultation with Friends.